 Thus, adding bacteria to the skin and using gentle products to help maintain its balance seems essential to good skin health.
 Enter: microbiome skincare.
 Though it can be used interchangeably with probiotic skincare, there is a subtle difference.
 Dr. Nussbaum clarifies, “Probiotic skincare typically uses actual probiotic elements for a therapeutic effect, versus microbiome-friendly products, which are more of a gentle or sensitive characteristic that won’t disrupt the microflora."

-“Science is the future of skincare,” Christin Powell, product formulator and co-founder of Kinship, tells me as she describes her new brand’s approach to affordable microbiome-friendly skincare.
-At the heart of each of the brand’s products is a proprietary combined prebiotic and probiotic from fermented lactobacillus, one of the most common families of bacteria found in probiotics.
+Christin Powell, product formulator and co-founder of Kinship, describes her brand’s approach to affordable microbiome-friendly skincare.
+"Science is the future of skincare,” she says, and at the heart of each of the brand’s products is a proprietary combined prebiotic and probiotic from fermented lactobacillus, one of the most common families of bacteria found in probiotics.
 The brand calls it The Kinbiome.
 Powell tells me the brand hopes to target teens and young adults who are just beginning to learn about and deal with acne treatments.
 It’s at this young age that people first start using harsh chemicals and ingredients to strip oil production and inflammation, instead of understanding the skin's microbiome and using products to restore the healthy balance of bacteria.

 As far as the probiotic skincare and microbiome movement as a whole, Powell says, “It’s just starting; this is the tip of the iceberg.”
 Mark our words: you're going to start seeing a lot of microbiome and probiotic-focused skincare in 2020 and beyond.

 Below are a few of the best probiotic skincare brands and microbiome friendly products to restore your skin’s balance and keep it healthy: